cinnion/ansible-role-letsencrypt-ca/README.md

 ## Requirements

-This role has been developed using Ansible 2.6, and presently only works with RHEL/CentOS 6.x and 7.x.
+This role has been developed using Ansible 2.9, and presently only works with RHEL/CentOS/Rocky 6.x through 9.x.

 It requires downloading the CA certificates for Let's Encrypt from their [Chain of Trust](https://letsencrypt.org/certificates/) page and placing them